 Undergraduate Internship Policy

 The School of Business recognizes the importance of experiential education in both learning to apply theory to practice and positioning students for success in their careers.
-Because the School of Business is committed to supporting students' professional success, the School requires that all student internships for credit be registered with the School of Business as either BUS 492 Undergraduate Internship or ACCT 492 Internship in Accounting.
+Because the School of Business is committed to supporting students' professional success, the School requires that all student internships for credit be registered with the School of Business as one of the following: ACCT 492, BUS 492, FNAN 492 , MGMT 492, MIS 492, MKTG 492, OSCM 492 or OM 492 .
 Students may enroll in a maximum of 6 credits for these courses.
 For students in catalog years Fall 2016 and beyond, one internship course may apply to the major, and a second internship course would apply as elective credit.
 For students in catalog years prior to Fall 2016, a maximum of 6 credits of internship may apply to general electives.

 Termination from the Major

 A grade of C or higher is required in each of the School of Business listed core courses.
-Students will not be permitted to make more than three attempts to achieve a C or higher in the following School of Business core courses: ACCT 303 Accounting for Decision Making or ACCT 330 Financial Accounting I, BULE 303 Legal Environment of Business, BUS 303 Develop Professional Skills II: Advanced Elements, FNAN 303 Financial Management, MGMT 303 Principles of Management, MIS 303 Introduction to Business Information Systems (Mason Core), MKTG 303 Principles of Marketing and OM 303 Operations Management.
+Students will not be permitted to make more than three attempts to achieve a C or higher in the following School of Business core courses: ACCT 303 Accounting for Decision Making or ACCT 330 Financial Accounting I, BULE 303 Legal Environment of Business, BUS 303 Develop Professional Skills II: Advanced Elements, FNAN 303 Financial Management, MGMT 303 Principles of Management, MIS 303 Introduction to Business Information Systems (Mason Core), MKTG 303 Principles of Marketing OM 303 Operations Management and OSCM 303 Operations Management.
 Once a student has attempted a School of Business Core or Accounting major course twice unsuccessfully, they must meet with an academic advisor in order to receive an override to register for the third attempt.
 Those who do not successfully complete these core courses within three attempts will be terminated from their major and will not be eligible to receive a degree from the School of Business.
 Students terminated from the School of Business are prohibited from enrolling in any School of Business course.
-Students terminated from the School of Business are permitted to declare a business minor.
+Students terminated from the School of Business are permitted to declare the business minor only, and are not able to declare any other School of Business minors.
+Student are limited to three attempts at ACCT 330.
+Any student who is unable to achieve a C or higher in ACCT 330 on the third attempt will not be able to pursue a Major in Accounting or Finance.
 For more information about this, see AP.5.2.4 Termination from the Major.

 Students should review university policies regarding the University Consortium under Special Registration Procedures in the Academic Policies section of this catalog.
 Students who have attempted or failed a course at Mason are not permitted to take the equivalent course through the consortium under any circumstance.
 All consortium registration requests must be submitted to the dean's office at least 3 weeks prior to the first day of classes for the relevant semester at Mason.